Dr Cain Moylan

-Cain’s home institution for the WISE program is the University of Bristol.
-Prior to this course, he studied at Cardiff University and received a MEng in Civil Engineering, in the summer of 2015.
-Whilst at Cardiff, his major final year project undertaken was the design of an integrated wind and solar farm.
-Whilst his colleagues design the wind component, Cain focused on the solar component, overseeing the design of the entire solar park, and a rudimentary design of the electrical components.
+Prior to joining the WISE CDT Cain studied at Cardiff University, being awarded an MEng in Civil Engineering in the summer of 2015.
+Whilst at Cardiff Cain’s major final year project undertaken was the design of an integrated wind and solar farm.
+Cain focused on the solar component, overseeing the design of the entire solar park, and a rudimentary design of the electrical components.
 This project cultivated a strong interest in renewable energy, as well as providing valuable insight into how to solve problems of which Cain did not have prior knowledge.

 - Flood modelling in data sparse regions